BespokeSynth/BespokeSynth/userdocs/modules/synths.md

 - Adjust excitation for brightness

 ### Pads
-- Use fmsynth or granulator
+- Use fmsynth or sampler
 - Long attack and release
 - Add reverb
 - Layer multiple synths
+- Use granulator effect for texture

 ### Bass
 - Use karplusstrong or fmsynth